 I have worked in the volunteer sector for many years and have learnt a lot about working with people with mental health and a wide range of diversity.

-I have a lovely private room in the city centre but also work remotely on line or over the phone.
+I have a lovely private room in the city centre (face to face not available right now in the interest of safety) but I also work remotely online or over the phone.

 What Integrative Counselling can offer you